Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 Legal re- formation

-WHR recognizes the important role of law and justice to accomplish any social reforms, and thus has successfully changed many discriminatory laws against single women in Nepal over the years.
+WHR recognizes the important role of law and justice in accomplishing any social reforms and has thus successfully changed many discriminatory laws against single women in Nepal over the years.

 Read More